sderose/Charsets/Unicode/README.md

         0x303F:  'IDEOGRAPHIC HALF FILL SPACE',
     }

-This is the same as produced by `ord --listFormat PYTHONN -f SPACE`.
+This can be produced by `ord --listFormat PYTHONN -f SPACE` (`ord` is also available in this repo).
 The `-f SPACE` means to select all characters whose formal name matches the string (actually regex) "SPACE".
-Other formats are available, such as mapping literal characters to names, or creating strings of the found character; or for Perl; or as an HTML chart, or as a full information block about each character.
+Several other formats are available, such as mapping literal characters to names, or creating strings of the found character; or for Perl; or as an HTML chart, or as a full information block about each character.